Tips for taking minutes in a virtual board meeting

 6. Don’t be afraid to interrupt

-If you can’t hear what someone is saying, either because they’re speaking softly or because of signal issues, don’t be afraid to interrupt and ask them to speak more loudly or repeat what they said.
-If you can’t hear them, the chances are other attendees can’t either and they could be making an important point!
+If you can’t hear what someone is saying, either because they’re speaking softly or because of signal issues, don’t be afraid to interrupt and ask him or her to speak more loudly or repeat what was said.
+If you can’t hear, the chances are other attendees can’t either and it could be an important point!

 7. Use a board portal app